rackerlabs/rackspace-how-to/content/cloud-dns/nslookup-checking-dns-records-on-windows.md

 was directed.
 This server is the default server that your system uses for DNS name resolution.

-The second section gives the name of the record and the corresponding IP address.
+The second section gives the name of the record and the corresponding Internet Protocol (IP) address.
 However, the answer in this section is non-authoritative because it originates from a server (**cachens1.lon.rackspace.com**) that isn't the root source for those records.

 ### Get an authoritative answer

-To get an authoritative answer you need to specify the authoritative name server at the end of the request.
+To get an authoritative answer you need to specify the authoritative (primary) name server at the end of the request.

-Use the `-type=soa` option to tell `nslookup` to display the authoritative (primary) name server, as shown in the following example:
+Use the `-type=soa` option to tell `nslookup` to display the authoritative name server, as shown in the following example:

     C:\Users\Administrator>nslookup -type=soa rackspace.co.uk
     Server:  cachens1.lon.rackspace.com>